 - a Discussion Paper, which discussed options and posed questions on how best to re-model the legislation for the future

-- a Reseach Paper, which featured a survey of approaches in other Australian jurisdictions.
+- a Research Paper, which featured a survey of approaches in other Australian jurisdictions.

 These papers should be read in conjunction with the South Australian Multicultural and Ethnic Affairs Commission Act 1980.

-Multicultural Affairs undertook an extensive community and stakeholder consultation process over six weeks from mid-April to early June 2019.
+Multicultural Affairs undertook an extensive community and stakeholder consultation process over seven weeks from 15 April 2019 to 3 June 2019.

 Six community forums were held in metropolitan and regional South Australia, as well as a targeted workshop for key stakeholders across business, government and the not-for-profit sector.